Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.English.txt

 HISTORY

+Version 16:
+-compatibility and crossmod content with Transitions

 Version 15:
 -Ajantis should start the friendship path from appropriate dialogue if BG1NPC Romance breaks (fixed variable transfer) -Ajantis should not talk about Rasaad's romantic interest before Rasaad started his LTs